icopy-site/awesome/docs/awesome/awesome-qt.md

 This section describes software that enables creation of Qt software in a primary language other than C++.
 Libraries that allow run-time scripting in a Qt application are listed under [Integrations](#integrations).

-- [Python (https://github.com/JesseTG/awesome-qt/blob/master/via PyQt)](https://riverbankcomputing.com/software/pyqt) [:package:](https://www.riverbankcomputing.com/software/pyqt/download5) - Arguably the most comprehensive and well-known binding of Qt to another language.
+- [Python (via PyQt)](https://riverbankcomputing.com/software/pyqt) [:package:](https://www.riverbankcomputing.com/software/pyqt/download5) - Arguably the most comprehensive and well-known binding of Qt to another language.
-- [Python (https://github.com/JesseTG/awesome-qt/blob/master/via PySide)](https://wiki.qt.io/PySide) [:package:](https://code.qt.io/cgit/pyside/pyside.git) - Another binding for Python, which has been officially adopted by the Qt project.
+- [Python (via PySide)](https://wiki.qt.io/PySide) [:package:](https://code.qt.io/cgit/pyside/pyside.git) - Another binding for Python, which has been officially adopted by the Qt project.
-- [Ring (https://github.com/JesseTG/awesome-qt/blob/master/via RingQt)](http://ring-lang.sourceforge.net/doc/qt.html) [:octocat:](https://github.com/ring-lang/ring/tree/master/extensions/ringqt) - I've never heard of this language either, honestly.
+- [Ring (via RingQt)](http://ring-lang.sourceforge.net/doc/qt.html) [:octocat:](https://github.com/ring-lang/ring/tree/master/extensions/ringqt) - I've never heard of this language either, honestly.
-- [Mono/.NET languages (https://github.com/JesseTG/awesome-qt/blob/master/via QtSharp)](https://github.com/ddobrev/QtSharp) [:octocat:](https://github.com/ddobrev/QtSharp) - Experimental wrapper for Qt that allows it to be used by .NET-based languages such as C#.
+- [Mono/.NET languages (via QtSharp)](https://github.com/ddobrev/QtSharp) [:octocat:](https://github.com/ddobrev/QtSharp) - Experimental wrapper for Qt that allows it to be used by .NET-based languages such as C#.
 Young, but active.

 See these [these](https://www.ics.com/blog/using-qt-alternative-programming-languages-part-1) [three](https://www.ics.com/blog/using-qt-alternative-programming-languages-part-2) [articles](https://wiki.qt.io/Category:LanguageBindings) if you want more.

 ## Libraries

-This section describes two kinds of third-party libraries; those that provide their own brand-new functionality (https://github.com/JesseTG/awesome-qt/blob/master/e.g. widgets, dealing with particular file formats), and those that provide integrations with existing software (https://github.com/JesseTG/awesome-qt/blob/master/e.g. scripting languages, clients for REST APIs, implementations of established protocols).
+This section describes two kinds of third-party libraries; those that provide their own brand-new functionality (e.g. widgets, dealing with particular file formats), and those that provide integrations with existing software (e.g. scripting languages, clients for REST APIs, implementations of established protocols).

 ### Integrations